How Much Is a Will in New York? Typical Costs and Fee Factors

 Disinheriting a Relative

-Disinheriting a child or other relative who would normally expect to inherit requires careful drafting to maximize the chances the disinheritance will stand up to a contest.
+Disinheriting a child or other relative who would normally expect to inherit requires careful drafting to maximize the chance the disinheritance survives a contest in New York Surrogate's Court.
 The attorney typically:

-• Discusses with the testator the reasons for the disinheritance to evaluate whether they are legally defensible.
+• Discusses the reasons for the disinheritance to evaluate whether they are legally defensible.

-• Drafts the will with explicit language naming the disinherited person and confirming the disinheritance is intentional.
+• Drafts explicit language naming the disinherited person and confirming the disinheritance is intentional.

-• Sometimes records the will execution on video to preserve evidence of the testator's capacity and intent.
+• Sometimes records the will execution on video to preserve evidence of capacity and intent.

 • Documents the engagement carefully, including meetings, communications, and the testator's stated reasons.

-• Recommends a current medical examination if there is any concern about future challenges to capacity.
+• Recommends a current medical or capacity assessment if there is any concern about a future challenge.

 Disinheriting a Spouse

-This deserves special mention because, in New York, a spouse cannot be fully disinherited absent disqualification (under EPTL § 5-1.2) or a valid prenuptial or postnuptial agreement.
-A surviving spouse has the right of election under EPTL § 5-1.1-A, which gives the spouse the greater of $50,000 or one-third of the net estate regardless of what the will says.
+This deserves special mention because, in New York, a spouse generally cannot be fully disinherited absent disqualification (under EPTL § 5-1.2) or a valid prenuptial or postnuptial agreement.
+A surviving spouse has the right of election under EPTL § 5-1.1-A, which gives the spouse the greater of $50,000 or one-third of the net estate regardless of what the will says — and that calculation reaches certain "testamentary substitutes" such as joint accounts and POD designations.
 Effectively disinheriting a spouse therefore requires a coordinated plan that may include a prenuptial or postnuptial agreement, an analysis of whether grounds for disqualification exist, and structural choices about how assets are held.
 The cost can be substantially more than a simple will because of the planning involved.

 Mobile and Out-of-Office Signings

-Many of our clients are elderly, ill, or otherwise unable to come to our office for the signing.
-We routinely conduct will signings at client homes, hospitals, nursing facilities, and other locations.
-Out-of-office signings add a fee for travel time and travel expenses but are often the right way to accommodate a client's circumstances.
-Hospital signings in particular require additional care to ensure that the formalities are satisfied and that the testator's capacity is documented.
+Many New York clients are elderly, ill, or otherwise unable to come to our office for the signing.
+We routinely conduct will signings at client homes, hospitals, nursing facilities, and other locations throughout the New York City area and beyond.
+Out-of-office signings add a fee for travel time and expenses but are often the right way to accommodate a client's circumstances.
+Hospital signings in particular require additional care to ensure the EPTL § 3-2.1 formalities are satisfied and the testator's capacity is documented.

 Rush Work